-- 4. Fuel level - 5.
-Transmission oil level - 6.
-Check that the fuel supply and return valves are open - 7.
-Check that the seawater intake valves (seacocks) are open - 8.
-Visually inspect the water separators for moisture or contamination - 9.
-Visually inspect the seawater strainers for debris - 10.
-Check all V-belts for correct tension - 11.
-Visually inspect for indications of fuel, oil, coolant and exhaust leaks
+- NOTE: Fuel Management Boards will vary according to engine type. - 7.
+Check that the seawater intake valves (seacocks) are open. - 8.
+Visually inspect the water separators for moisture or contamination (diesel engines only).
+If a large quantity of water is drained from this system, check secondary filters and fuel tanks for water, DO NOT START THE ENGINES UNTIL ALL WATER IS REMOVED. - 9.
+Visually inspect the seawater strainers for debris. - 10.
+Check all V-belts for correct tension. - 11.
+Visually inspect for indications of fuel, oil and coolant leaks.

-Starting Procedure (Diesel and Gas Engines)
+Starting Procedure (Diesel Engines)